5 Beautiful & Accessible Waterfalls in the Yorkshire Dales

 Aysgarth Falls

-These waterfalls in the Yorkshire Dales have a bonus for you as it has three to see, getting you right beside the River Ure.
+These waterfalls in the Yorkshire Dales have a bonus for you as they have three to see, getting you right beside the River Ure.

-Parking is pay-and-display and can either be at the Visitor Centre, which has 80 car parks or behind the village of Aysgarth.
+Parking is pay-and-display and can be found either at the Visitor Centre, which has 80 car parks, or behind the village of Aysgarth.

-The walk doing all three waterfalls in the Yorkshire Dales, takes only about an hour, depending on how long you spend at each waterfall.
+The walk through all three waterfalls in the Yorkshire Dales takes only about an hour, depending on how long you spend at each waterfall.
 The track is an easy walk on a good path, with only stairs to negotiate at times.

 The Track at Aysgarth Falls